JJ/santa-markdown/letter.md

 }
 ```

-And, of course, using Perl 6, which being able to use `$þ` as a variable, and even [runic](https://en.wikipedia.org/wiki/Runic_(Unicode_block)) `our $ᚣ = Tru` was his favorite language.
+And, of course, using Perl 6, which being able to use `$þ` as a variable, and even [runic](https://en.wikipedia.org/wiki/Runic_(Unicode_block)) `our $ᚣ = True` was his favorite language.
 In a single line you can get all the chunks obtaining something like this:

 ```
 [ "Dear Santa: I have been a good boy so I want you to bring me a collection of ccythes ", "an ocean liner with a captain ", "a purser ", "a time travel machine ", "instructions to operate it ", "I know I haven't been so good at times but that is why I'm asking the time machine so that I can make it good ", "well ", "also find out what happened on July 13th which I completely forgot.\n" ]